ChristopheYe/llm_disambiguator/README.md

 conda activate llm
 pip install -e .
 ```

-Results from the Entity Linking models are obtained using the BioEL package :
+The results from the Entity Linking models are generated using the BioEL package.
+To reproduce these results, you need to clone the following repository:
 https://github.com/pathology-dynamics/biomedical-entity-linking/tree/main/bioel

 ## Example Usage: Run Inference and Evaluation on NCBI-Disease